-From the above comparative analysis, it may be seen that although the route length of Alt.-II is shortest route, Alternative-I is preferred over other two alternatives as the route alignment is easily accessible through existing approach PWD/village road as lesser degree of environment impact such as minimum tree felling, RoW issues are anticipated.
+From the above comparative analysis, Alternative-I is preferred over other two alternatives as the route alignment is shortest with minimum forest involvement -and easily accessible through existing NH-137.
+Further, this route is having lesser degree of environment impact as it involves minimum forest area and thus minimum tree felling is anticipated.
 Therefore, Alternative-I is found most optimum and recommended for detailed survey.